 Mode of delivery

 All learning outcomes must normally be fully achievable and able to be assessed through fully online delivery.
 Where this is not possible (e.g. practical-based learning), Schools will provide information to students directly and will also provide an opportunity for students to experience missed elements at a later stage where this is a compulsory element of the programme.
+It may not be always be possible to deliver an equivalent online experience to a classroom experience.
+The classroom experience should continue to be delivered with a suitable but not necessarily equivalent alternative being offered for those online.
 Learning outcomes can be adapted where practical-based learning is not a compulsory part of the programme.

 Sense of Community